The rule.

 (d) any free cryptoasset offer conditional on signup, deposit or trading.”

-This is the rule that most distinguishes the UK regime from fintech precedent.
-Refer-a-friend is a staple of UK fintech — Monzo, Revolut, Wise all run referral programs.
-The cryptoasset perimeter is different.
-The FCA’s view is that incentives push consumers into a high-risk product against their interest.
+Refer-a-friend is a fintech staple — Monzo, Revolut, Wise all run one.
+Crypto is different: the FCA’s view is that incentives push consumers into a high-risk product against their interest.

 What it requires.

 No referral incentives.
-No “refer a friend, you both get $20.”
-This breaks one of the most-used growth mechanics in fintech and has to be excluded from UK funnels specifically.
+No “refer a friend, you both get $20” in UK funnels.

 No conditional benefits.
-No “tier upgrades” or “perks” conditional on investing.
-No reduced fees in return for higher deposits.
-The conditionality on investment is what triggers the ban.
+No tier upgrades or perks conditional on investing — conditionality triggers the ban.

 Common violations.